 What is expected of a SADI site?

-In each cohort, participants will be challenged to think critically about their agency perception in every community in their area, assess dynamics in their agencies, listen to communities and their needs, and, most importantly, enhance services to be reflective of the communities they serve.
-This journey will be based on the principles of community growth, critical reflection and introspection, an inclusive and equitable framework, and action driven.
+In each cohort, participants will be challenged to think critically about their agency perception in every community in their area (explicitly with communities not as robustly served by the agency, historically), assess dynamics in their agencies, listen to communities and their needs, and, most importantly, enhance services to be reflective of the communities they serve.
+This journey will be based on the principles of community growth, critical reflection and introspection, an inclusive and equitable framework, and will be action driven.

 Expectations of the SADI sites support successful outcomes and include: